 Element as described by Sir Ken Robinson is the place where the things we love to do and the things we are good at come together.
-He believes it is essential that each of us find his or her Element.
+He believes it is essential that each of are children finds his or her “Element”.
 It is a place that can turn our underachievers, our kids into happy warriors.

 So who is Ken Robinson?And what is his mention doing in a parenting blog?

 Ken Robinson is a TED Speaker who also writes brilliantly about the different ways in which creativity is undervalued and ignored especially in our educational systems.
 A problem that we all are facing with our growing children…. schools aren’t encouraging them to find their passion, we parents have no idea what makes them tick ….and they in turn are unable to find their element.
 And a whole lot of them in senior years seem lost, standing on the crossroads , trying to choose the right subjects and start the conversations with counsellors on where they want to go and what they want to do in their careers, in their lives from here on.

 It requires hard work on us parent’s part to open the dialogue much earlier, even when they are babies, about who they are?
 What are their passions?
 Their talents? …. and if academics doesn’t excite them….. they don’t have to take the traditional route because the world has changed and the most important ingredient in the recipe of success is putting all our passion into our work and finding our Element.